anthonylab1/vfcs-ia/README.md

 This creates a tamper-evident sequence.

-The chained hash includes the previous event hash, forming a blockchain-like structure.
+The chained hash includes the previous event hash, forming a tamper-evident chained structure.

 ---